 Most people want a variety of shots that show everything from headshot to full body!
 This makes it very easy to get carried away with a long shot list as if it’s a casual family portrait session.

 Headshot sessions are typically priced lower.
 They also include far fewer photos, and variety is a bit more limited.
-I recommend the following shot list:
+I recommend the following different headshot list:

 Headshot in outfit #1; smiling and serious